FULLK/FULLK/README.md

 # 🌱 I’m currently learning ...

-I’m currently learning fuzzing, IoT security, and embodied-AI.
+I’m currently learning fuzzing, IoT security, Fuzz, and embodied-AI

 # 👯 I’m looking to collaborate on ...
  any type of internship opportunity.